 Then, after I type in “San Antonio,” I type the letter “A” and see what suggestions come up.
 I then do the same thing with the letter “B” and all the other letters of the alphabet until I’ve identified a list of keywords.
 Then, go through the same strategy again.
 But this time, type each letter in front of your city, instead of after it.
 For example, “A San Antonio.”

 Once you have a good list of keyword phrases, type each one into the YouTube search bar and see if any additional keywords come up.

 An excellent tool for doing keyword research is TubeBuddy.
 It shows you the estimated search volume on YouTube, the amount of competition from other videos, and can help boost your organic views by identifying opportunistic keywords.
-If you’d like a free trial for TubeBuddy, check out my link here.
+Click here for a free trial of TubeBuddy.

 Don’t think that every video you make has to be specific to real estate.
 Create videos that answer questions people might have about restaurants, activities, and other topics related to your local market.
 These types of videos can get you in front of your target audience, which can lead to them reaching out to you if they need a real estate agent.